chrisbao/MSFin/README.md

 3. Download the project & include the certificate.

    - Open the solution.
-   - Include the PFX certificate in SmartLink.WebJob project.
+   - Include the PFX certificate in ContosoO365DocSync.WebJob project.
-   - Include the PFX certificate in SmartLink.DocumentWebJob project.
+   - Include the PFX certificate in ContosoO365DocSync.DocumentWebJob project.

-   **For example:** smartlinkqa.pfx.
+   **For example:** contosoo365docsync.pfx.

 4. Configure the app settings in Azure portal